How to Conduct Due Diligence of a P2P Platform

 Unfortunately, the typical investor is much more interested in the high returns promised by many platforms than the security of your investments.
 This is also the reason why most platforms don’t bother explaining the protection your investments have.

 EstateGuru is one of the few platforms that explain how their loans are secured and what risks investors should be aware of.
+Read our EstateGuru review to learn more about this platform.

 Most platforms hide the information about potential investment risks somewhere in their FAQ section, as is the case with Swaper and many other platforms.